 Don’t wait any further to find out which middle schools, high schools, universities, associations and other institutes offer Arabic language courses in Chicago…

-It’s common knowledge that early childhood is the best time to learn a foreign language (other than the English language).
+It’s common knowledge that early childhood is the best time to learn a foreign language.

-From the time of a child’s birth to around his ninth birthday, the brain has a capacity for absorbing all of the sounds he hears around him, retranscribing them, and then perfectly distinguishing them from English.
+From the time of a child’s birth to around their ninth birthday, the brain has a capacity for absorbing all of the sounds that they hear around them, re-transcribing them, and then perfectly distinguishing them from English.